Code-Institute-Submissions/MomciloDordevic-MS3/TESTING.md

 ## 4. Testing user stories

 ### First-time user goals:
-1. As a first time user, I want to be able to visit the website on every device, so that I can look at the website on desktop, mobile and tablet.
+1. As a first-time user, I want to be able to visit the website on every device, so that I can look at the website on desktop, mobile, and tablet.
-    - The first time user can visite the website on a computer, laptop, tablet and phone.
+    - The first-time user can visit the website on a computer, laptop, tablet, and phone.
-2. As a first time user, I want to be able to navigate easily through the website, so I can find everything easily.
+2. As a first-time user, I want to be able to navigate easily through the website, so I can find everything easily.
-    - The first time user can navigate through the website with the navbar.
+    - The first-time user can navigate through the website with the navbar.
 The navbar is on top of the website.
-For the mobile users there is a hamburger menu.
+For mobile users, there is a hamburger menu.
 The navbar displays all pages the user can visit.
-3. As a first time user, I want to see an overview of all recipes, so I can get inspired by all recipes.
+3. As a first-time user, I want to see an overview of all recipes, so I can get inspired by all recipes.
-    - The first time user can visit an overview of all recipes by clicking on Home.
-On this page there is an overview of all recipes made.
+    - The first-time user can visit an overview of all recipes by clicking on Home.
+On this page, there is an overview of all recipes made.
 4. As a first time user, I want to be able to search recipes based on words, so I can find recipes easily.
 (For example, I can search the word Ham and all recipes with the ingredient Cheese, Cheese Alergens or Cheese in the recipe name will appear.)
-    - On the recipes pages there is a searchbar, where first time users can search for words.
+    - On the recipes pages there is a search bar, where first-time users can search for words.
 The search is based on the title of the recipe or the ingredients.
-5. As a first time user, I want to register an account on the website, so I can share my recipes with other Pizza Lovers.
+5. As a first-time user, I want to register an account on the website, so I can share my recipes with other Pizza Lovers.
-    - The first time user can navigate to the register page by clicking on Login/Register CTA in the top navbar.
-If the first time user clicks on the CTA they have a choice to login of register.
-If the first time visistor clicks on register, they will navigate to the register form on the website.
+    - The first-time user can navigate to the registration page by clicking on Login/Register CTA in the top navbar.
+If the first-time user clicks on the CTA they have a choice to login or register.
+If the first-time visitor clicks on register, they will navigate to the registration form on the website.
-6. As a first time user, I want to sign up for the newsletter.
+6. As a first-time user, I want to sign up for the newsletter.
-    - The first time user can go to the footer to sign up for the newsletter.
-In the footer there is a input field where the first time user can fill in their email to signup.
+    - The first-time user can go to the footer to sign up for the newsletter.
+In the footer, there is an input field where the first-time user can fill in their email to signup.

 ### Site Member /Returning User goals
 1. As a site member, I want to add my recipes, so I can share my recipes with everyone else.
-    - A site member can add recipes to click on 'New Recipe' in the navbar or to click on the CTA: Add New Recipe on the profile page.
+    - A site member can add recipes to click on 'New Recipe' in the navbar or clicking on the CTA: Add New Recipe on the profile page.
 Both ways lead to the add recipe form where site members can add a new recipe to the website/database.
 2. As a site member, I want to edit my recipes, so I can update information in the recipe.
     - A site member has a profile page.
 On the profile page, there is an overview of all recipes made by the site member.
-By each recipe there is a edit button.
-If the site member clicks on the edit button they will navigate to the edit recipe form, where they can edit there recipe.
-Aditionally, recipes can be edited in the Homepage or in the Full Recipe page if the recipe is created by the user.
+For each recipe, there is an edit button.
+If the site member clicks on the edit button they will navigate to the edit recipe form, where they can edit their recipe.
+Additionally, recipes can be edited on the Homepage or the Full Recipe page if the recipe is created by the user.
 3. As a site member, I want to delete my recipes, so I can remove the recipe when it is no longer relevant.
     - A site member can delete a recipe on the profile page.
 There is an overview of all recipes made by the site member on the profile page.
 There is a button by each recipe, to delete the recipe.
-Aditionally, recipes can be deleted in the Homepage or in the Full Recipe page if the recipe is created by the user.
+Additionally, recipes can be deleted on the Homepage or the Full Recipe page if the recipe is created by the user.
-4. As a site member, I want to login to my profile, so I have access to my recipes.
+4. As a site member, I want to log in to my profile, so I have access to my recipes.
-    - A site member can login by clicking on login at the top navbar on the website.
+    - A site member can log in by clicking on login at the top navbar on the website.
-5. As a site member, I want to logout from my profile, so I can log in to a different profile.
+5. As a site member, I want to log out from my profile, so I can log in to a different profile.
-    - As a site member is logged in they can logout by clicking on logout at the top navbar.
+    - As a site member is logged in they can log out by clicking on the log out at the top navbar.

 ### Admin goals
-1. As an admin, I want to add new categories, so I can make the categories clear and managable.
+1. As an admin, I want to add new categories, so I can make the categories clear and manageable.
-    - The admin can add new categories by going to the category page and to click on add category.
+    - The admin can add new categories by going to the category page and clicking on add category.
 2. As an admin, I want to edit categories, so I can update categories.
-    - The admin can edit categories by going to the category page and to click on edit category.
+    - The admin can edit categories by going to the category page and clicking on edit category.
 3. As an admin, I want to delete categories, so I can remove categories when they are no longer relevant.
-    - the admin can delete a categorie by going to the category page and to click on delete category.
+    - the admin can delete a category by going to the category page and clicking on delete category.

 <span id="manual-testing"></span>